cruzluna/blog/src/content/post/learningrust/index.md

 Rust is hard.
 I am still learning lots but I am struggling to find a good project to work.
 I am a bit spread thin at the moment with Rust, moving to a new city, and preparing for my new job.
 Either way, I am going to a Rust mixer in NYC next week and
 I think this will fun to meet other Rustaceans.
 I am going to read the Pingora code base and familiarize myself with some production Rust code.

+## 02/10/2024

+Ummm...so I am jumping between like three projects in Rust and haven't been able to make significant progress in any of them due to my unfamiliarity with Rust as the language.
+Everything still feels very hard and nothing comes natural like Golang.
+I am starting the book Rust In Action.
+I think this will be a good referene of some little projects I can code along with to get a better idea.
+I also think once I find a reasonable project to do in Rust, then I can get the ball rolling even faster.
+But, I think Rust is just hard in general and these struggles are somewhat normal, especially for someone without systems programming experience.